pxslip/db-studio/docs/guides/headless-cms/build-static-website/nuxt-3.md

 author: Kevin Lewis
 ---

-# Build a Website With Nuxt 3 and the Directus JavaScript SDK
+# Build a Website With Nuxt 3 and the d9 JavaScript SDK

 > {{ $frontmatter.description }}

 [Nuxt](https://nuxt.com/) is a popular JavaScript framework based on Vue.js.
-In this tutorial, you will learn how to build a website using Directus as a CMS.
-You will store, retrieve, and use global metadata such as the site title, create new pages dynamically based on Directus items, and build a blog.
+In this tutorial, you will learn how to build a website using d9 as a CMS.
+You will store, retrieve, and use global metadata such as the site title, create new pages dynamically based on d9 items, and build a blog.

 ## Before You Start

 You will need:

 - To install Node.js and a code editor on your computer.
-- To sign up for a Directus Cloud account.
+- To sign up for a d9 Cloud account.
 - Some knowledge of Vue.js and Nuxt.

-Create a new Directus Cloud project - any tier and configuration is suitable for this tutorial.
+Create a new d9 Cloud project - any tier and configuration is suitable for this tutorial.

-Open your terminal and run the following commands to create a new Nuxt project and the Directus JavaScript SDK:
+Open your terminal and run the following commands to create a new Nuxt project and the d9 JavaScript SDK:

 ```
 npx nuxt init my-website